“To LIVE is the rarest thing in the world. Most people exist, that is all.”

 PROSPECT ST, NORWELL

-This project currently in progress was spurred on by our clients desire to have a larger garage in order to house his lumber milling equipment.
+This project was spurred on by our clients desire to have a larger garage in order to house his lumber milling equipment.
 The home formerly attached to the barn of house up the street was used by the Groce Truck Factory in the 1850's.
 In 1870 the home was moved to it's current location & added on to.
-We have been commission to design a connector between the new post & beam garage being built & the existing home.
+We have been commissioned to design a connector between the new post & beam garage being built & the existing home.
 It will house a new master bedroom suite & enlarge the petite existing kitchen.
 This home was featured in a news article on March 29th, 2019 where the home owner received an award from the Historical Preservation Commission for the most restored home in the town of Norwell.